 2. Vinyl Lap Siding

 This is one of the most common sidings in existence.
 It’s made out of layered plastic strips and makes a stunning alternative to traditional wood clapboards.
-It’s less expensive than brick and can be used freely on many different kinds of homes.
+It’s less expensive than brick and can be used freely in many different kinds of homes.

 Vinyl is incredibly durable.
 In fact, brick and stone are the only materials that beat it in terms of strength.
 It can withstand harsh weather like wind, hail, and extreme climates in a way that wood simply cannot.
 It won’t ever corrode, rust, or warp in any way.
-It even deters pests like termites, who feed on traditional wooden siding.
+It even deters pests like termites, who feed on the traditional wooden siding.
 Perhaps the best feature of vinyl is that it’s moisture resistant, so you never have to worry about rotting.